g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes/README.md

 ./bin/pgm ../../objs/sim1_hole.obj 16
 ```

 This will open a window showing the parametrization and create the `ply` file.
+The command reproduces the Fig. 2b of the paper.